RohanBansal01/GitPractice/docs/pull-request-guidelines.md

 * Is this the right abstraction?
 * Will this scale?

-Mixing them causes frustration.
-Call out design concerns explicitly.
+> Mix them carefully—call out design concerns explicitly.

 ---

-## 8️⃣ How to Review Code (Step-by-Step)
+## 9️⃣ How to Review Code (Step-by-Step)

-Senior workflow:

 1. Read PR description
 2. Understand intent